sourcebots/docs/content/api/servo-board/GPIO.md

 # Analogue Pins

-Certain sensors output analogue signals rather than digial ones, so have to be read differently.
+Certain sensors output analogue signals rather than digital ones, so have to be read differently.
 The servo assembly has 4 analogue inputs.

 To read the value of an analogue pin, call `read_analogue()` on the servo board.
 This will give you the value of all analogue pins.